neuroscout/neuroscout/docs/cli/docker.md

     docker run -it --rm neuroscout/neuroscout-cli:version-0.5.1 run Mv3ev /out

-!!! note
+!!!
+Note
     `master` is a special tag name which refers to the most recent _unstable_ commit to GitHub.

 ## Saving outputs to disk